Tuesday, February 27, 2007

 Grammy Sweep by Dixie Chicks Is Seen as a Vindication

-JEFF LEEDS
+By JEFF LEEDS

 LOS ANGELES, Feb.
 12 — The Dixie Chicks’ big win at the Grammy Awards on Sunday exposed ideological tensions between the music industry’s Nashville establishment and the broader, more diverse membership of the Recording Academy, which chooses the Grammy winners, according to voters and music executives interviewed afterward.